Great Cobar mine: Contention with C.S.A. Limited

-In its heyday, the Great Cobar was the dominant copper mine of the Cobar field, but that status was no longer uncontested, by 1916.
+In its heyday, the Great Cobar was the dominant copper mine of the Cobar field, but that status was no longer uncontested by 1916.
 In 1910, the C.S.A.
 Mine—until then a modest silver-lead mine—identified a large copper resource.
 The chairman of its board was the ex-general manager of the Great Cobar, George Blakemore, and he aggressively pursued a policy to make the expanded C.S.A. the dominant mine on the field.

 An extension of the railway line from Cobar to the C.S.A.
 Mine, at Elouera to the north of Cobar, was under construction during 1917, and it opened in January 1918.
 One of the reasons that had been used to justify the railway extension was to ship low-grade 'basic' ore from the C.S.A. to the smelters of the Great Cobar Mine; it would be mixed with Great Cobar's 'siliceous.' ore, mainly as a flux for smelting, replacing limestone brought from much further away by rail.
 Such an arrangement held out a lifeline to the Great Cobar, but was never begun.

 In 1917, the C.S.A. started using the first of its own water-jacket blast furnaces at its mine site.
 Some observers saw this as an illogical move—the huge Great Cobar smelters already existed and would soon have a rail connection to the C.S.A— and not the best outcome, considering the Cobar region as a whole.
-At latest by early 1919, there was an acrimonious disagreement, between the managements of the two companies, probably motivated by the underlying unresolved contention over which company would dominate copper production on the Cobar mining field.
+By early 1919, there was an acrimonious disagreement between the management of the two companies, likely driven by the unresolved dispute over which company would dominate copper production in the Cobar mining field.
 The outcomes were that Great Cobar did not take any of C.S.A.'s low-grade ore as flux, Great Cobar still needed to source limestone, and the new railway was under-utilised, although the railway branch line was still of great benefit, but to C.S.A. only.